Oliva Ascolana del Piceno: Tradition with a Crunch

 • Breading and frying: The stuffed olives are breaded with flour, egg, and breadcrumbs before being deep-fried to golden perfection.

-These savory, meat-filled morsels are best enjoyed piping hot, crispy on the outside and tender on the inside.he street
+These savory, meat-filled morsels are best enjoyed piping hot, crispy on the outside and tender on the inside.

 Address: Migliori Olive Ascolana, Piazza Arringo 2, Ascoli Piceno